shingetsu-gou/shingetsu-gou/README.md

 2. For now Gou doesn't consider synchronism(mutex etc).
 Caches in disk may be broken.
 This problem would be fixed if everyone thinks Gou is useful :smile: .
 3. Gou can try to open port by uPnP and NAT-PMP.
 You can enable this function by setting enable_nat:true in [Gateway]  in saku.ini, which is false by default, but is true in attached saku.ini in binary.
 4. URL for 2ch interface /2ch_hoehoe/subject.txt in saku is /2ch/hoehoe/subject.txt in Gou.
 5. files in template directory are not compatible with Gou and Saku.
+The default template directory name in Gou is "gou_template/".
 6. count.txt and size.txt in cache directories are not used in Gou.

 # Note